turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ActiveRecord model that accesses that data.

-In order to make the fewest changes possible to the `Rating` object, and make any data migrations as simple as possible, we're going to use the same Active Record Rating object in the stand-alone application.
+In order to make the fewest changes possible to the `Rating` object, and make any data migrations as simple as possible, we're going to use the same ActiveRecord `Rating`object in the stand-alone application.

 There's more to it than just requiring 'active_record' and copying the file over, however.